 Alector's guiding theory is that neurodegenerative disease is, at its core, an immune disorder.
 That means the brain-degrading processes at play in ailments like Alzheimer's are the result of the immune system failing to identify certain pathogens before they get out of hand.

 Poring over swaths of genetic data, Alector's founders noted that many of the genes implicated in Alzheimer's, Parkinson's, dementia and other disorders also modulate the immune system, a promising trail they believe could lead to first-of-their-kind therapies.

 Alector is looking to do for neurodegenerative disease what immunotherapies have done for cancer.
 For the last decade in oncology, the prevailing focus was on targeted therapies, genetically honed treatments that performed well in stratified groups of patients.
 But the rise of immuno-oncology, therapies designed to galvanize a natural attack on tumors has presented a more integrated approach to treatment.

 Alector's work could have the same effect in neurodegeneration, moving away from the debates around tau and amyloid beta and instead embracing a unified theory of pathogen development.

-It now has that hefty $700 million to try to prove its theory and a big backer, which needs a win, behind it.
-It’s not the only biotech going after ALS and FTD with a genetic component: Fellow Fierce 15 winner QurAlis is also focused in on these areas, although coming in from a different angle.
-Alector's shares jumped 41% premarket on the pact.
+The biotech now has that hefty $700 million to try to prove its theory and a big backer, which needs a win.
+And Alector is not the only biotech going after ALS and FTD with a genetic component: Fellow Fierce 15 winner QurAlis is also focused in on these areas, although coming in from a different angle.
+Alector's shares jumped 41% premarket on the GSK pact.

 Neuro is notoriously difficult to navigate from the clinic onto the market: Biogen managed this not though scientific skill, but a mixture of luck, desperation on all sides and questionable decision-making.
 GSK is making a fairly large bet here, where R&D for ALS, Parkinson’s and Alzheimer’s has been a veritable graveyard for decades.